Skip to content

 eliza is an open-source framework designed to create and manage AI agents that can handle a variety of tasks, from simple chat interactions to more complex automation.

-In this guide, you'll learn how to integrate kluster.ai into eliza so you can leverage its powerful models and quickly set up your AI-driven workflows.
+In this guide, you'll learn how to integrate kluster.ai into eliza to leverage its powerful models and quickly set up your AI-driven workflows.

 Prerequisites